Why is pledging important to your spiritual life?

 The easy answer is that pledges are the lifeblood of all that we do.
 Pledges allow us to fulfill our mission by providing worship, music, pastoral care, and education.
 Pledges allow us to be a resource to our community and to support mission projects in DC and in Haiti.
 The support of our parishioners is key to making that happen.
 Thank you.

-The charts on the back of this page are how the Vestry budgeted to accomplish our goals.
+The charts on this page are how the Vestry budgeted to accomplish St. Patrick's goals.
 As you can see, our biggest income category are pledges.
 We also raise money to support outreach efforts, receive non-pledge donations, generate facility usage income, and through rental of an apartment in our building.
 Our biggest expense is compensation and benefits for our three full-time employees and our part-time bookkeeper.
 We have an amazingly talented team.
 We also spend money on outreach ministries and for the upkeep of our building and our programming.
 The Diocesan Pledge helps maintain the bishop’s office, her work, and the wider Episcopal Church.

 If you have questions about the budget of St. Patrick’s, please contact the Treasurer Harry Teter.